Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Benign skin or oral lesions are very common and tend to appear in early adulthood.
 The most common types of benign skin lesions seen in PHTS include:

-·Fibromas – another kind of overgrowth involving the skin and other connective tissue; may also affect tissue covering organs, such as the ovaries.
+ยทFibromas โ another kind of overgrowth involving the skin and other connective tissue; may also affect tissue covering organs, such as the ovaries

 Vascular tumors, including hemangiomas, arteriovenous malformations, and developmental venous anomalies, have also been observed in patients with PHTS.
-Treatment of some lesions has been complicated by tendency for regrowth and scarring.
+Treatment of some lesions has been complicated by the tendency for regrowth and scarring.

 Neurodevelopmental concerns in PHTS

 Autism and other developmental disorders, such as intellectual disability and developmental delays, have been observed in patients with PHTS.
-In previous case series, up to 17% of children presenting with macrocephaly and an autism spectrum disorder alone were found to have an underlying PTEN mutation.
+In previous case series, up to 17% of children presenting with macrocephaly and an autism spectrum disorder alone were found to have an underlying PTEN variant.

 Cowden syndrome was estimated to affect 1 in 200,000 individuals; this study was conducted just as PTEN was discovered.
 However, because the disorder is difficult to recognize, researchers believe it is under-diagnosed, making it difficult to determine its true frequency in the general population.
-Men and women are affected equally with PHTS.
+Males and females are affected equally with PHTS.
 PHTS is not more commonly found in persons of a particular racial or ethnic group.

 Treatment

-Individuals with PTEN mutations should undergo cancer surveillance and screening at the time of diagnosis as follows to enable healthcare providers to detect any tumors at the earliest, most treatable stages.
+Individuals with PTEN variants should undergo cancer surveillance and screening as follows to enable healthcare providers to detect any tumors at the earliest, most treatable stages.
 Current suggested screening by age includes:

-Pediatric (below age 18)
+Children (under age 18)

-·Yearly skin check with physical examination
+โข Yearly skin check with physical examination

-·Consider neurodevelopmental evaluation
+โข Consider neurodevelopmental evaluation

 Adults

-·Yearly thyroid ultrasound and dermatologic evaluation
+โข Yearly thyroid ultrasound and dermatologic evaluation

-·Biannual (every other year) renal imaging (CT or MRI preferred) beginning at age 40
+โข Biannual (every other year) renal imaging (CT or MRI preferred) beginning at age 40

 For patients with a family history of a particular cancer type, screening may be considered 5-10 years prior to the youngest diagnosis in the family.
 For example, a patient whose mother developed breast cancer at 30 may begin breast surveillance at age 25-30.